BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_functions/bz_getPlayerCurrentState.md

 since: 2.4.0
 category: Player State
 signatures:
-  -
-    - dataType: int
+    - - dataType: int
         description: The id of the player to target
         name: playerID
         default: ~
       - dataType: bz_PlayerUpdateState
         description: A reference to a bz_PlayerUpdateState object to put the player state information into.
-      name: "&state"
+        name: '&state'
         default: ~
 returns:
     dataType: void
     description: ~
 ---

 Gets the specified player's current state.
 This includes information about how fast they're traveling, if they're in the air, if they're rotating, and more.